KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

 1. Create a claim for the `postgresql-unmanaged` class.

-   In the following command, you are also choosing to override the default value of `1` for the `storageGB` parameter, setting it instead to `3`.
+   The following command also overrides the default value of `1` for the `storageGB` parameter by setting it to `3`.
 You can override any of the options.

     ```console
     tanzu service class-claim create psql-1 \